alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 <img src="Output/Figures/Before_Annotation.png">
 </center>

 With this set of genomic regions, we should check that they look correct.
-My genes of interest came from Kitaake, so I aligned my top BLAST hits against the Kitaake sequences to make sure they looked very similar.
+My query sequences came from Kitaake, so I aligned my top hits against the Kitaake sequences to make sure they looked similar.

 |Sequence|Location|% Identity to Kitaake|
 |:---:|:---:|:---:|